Algorithms to prevent mudslides

-After a torrential rainfall four years ago a mudslide shot through the small town of Altenroda.
-In order to be better prepared for such extreme weather events in the future, Lennart Schmidt at the Helmholtz Centre for Environmental Research is trying to map the laws of nature with the help of algorithms.
-But this requires an automatic quality check of the data.
+In order to be better prepared for extreme weather events in the future, scientists at the Helmholtz Centre for Environmental Research are trying to map the laws of nature using algorithms.

 "I've always been curious about the outside world.
 To its nature, which is so very diverse in different corners of the world.
 Since my youth, I have loved being outside.
 Kayaking, mountain biking, hiking.
 The nature of the earth has so much to offer, it is a madness that we endanger it.
 I wanted to do something about that in my profession.
 I decided to study geography because this subject is about the environment and nature from very different perspectives."

 How we get a better understanding of water

 "Do you know hydrology?
 That was my main focus in my master's degree at the University of Freiburg.
 The water sciences deal with questions like: When does flooding occur?
 How can changes in groundwater be predicted?
 How will the water balance on earth change due to climate change?
 What does this mean for agriculture, vegetation and land use?
 Hydrologists' research provides key data to better understand the consequences of climate change.

 Up to now, hydrology has mainly worked with physical models.
 We feed them with observational data and our knowledge of the relationships.
 For example: How much water seeps away and evaporates depending on rainfall, solar radiation, soil conditions, plant growth?
 The problem: The models have gaps because in many places we have not yet understood exactly how the different parameters are related.
 For example, how much CO2 from the soil is absorbed by the atmosphere?
 We know that this exchange depends on microbacterial processes in the soil, on parameters such as vegetation or temperature.
 But we know little about how exactly this happens.
 We can now fill these gaps with algorithmic Big Data models."